DvirMon/currency-converter/README.md

 5. **Enhanced Form Validation**:
    - Prevents selecting the same currency for conversion.
-   - Displays meaningful error messages such as “Currency not found” for invalid input.
+   - Displays error messages such as “Currency not found” for invalid input.

 6. **Better UX Enhancements**:
    - Disables the amount input when a selected currency is invalid.